 In this article, we want to teach you How To Work with the Dig Command on Linux.

 Dig command stands for Domain Information Groper.
-It is represented by the BIND and used for recognizing the records and searching between DNS and Name servers.
+It is used for recognizing the records and searching between DNS and Name servers.
+Dig is a powerful tool like Nslookup, but it has more features.

-By default, the Dig tool is not available on Linux.
+By default, the Dig tool is not available on Linux distros.

 You can follow these steps to install it on the Linux distribution.